Blastocyst: Blastocyst formation

 The zygote undergoes several rounds of mitosis.
-After the 3rd cleavage division, the embryo begins the process of compaction, which, in human, is only completed when the embryo consists of 8-16 cells, then becoming known as the morula.
+After the third cleavage division, the embryo begins the process of compaction, which, in humans, is only completed when the embryo consists of 8-16 cells, then becoming known as the morula.
 Compaction results from increased contractility of the actomyosin cortex, which pull cells together into a tighter configuration.
 Increased contractility during compaction is observed in both mouse and human embryos, but is stronger in humans, which could contribute to its fragmentation.
 Until this developmental stage, cells (blastomeres) were not specified to any particular cell lineage but, when reaching the 16-cell stage, cells at the surface of the embryo begin to differentiate into trophectoderm while cells with inner position initiate their differentiation into inner cell mass fate.
 The morula then develops by cavitation to become the blastocyst, or in many other animals the blastula.
 Cell differentiation then further commits the morula's cells into two types: trophectoderm cells that surround the lumen and the inner mass of cells (the embryoblast).
 The inner cell mass is at the origin of embryonic stem cells.
 The conceptus is then known as the blastocyst.

 Before cell differentiation takes place there are two transcription factors, Oct-4 and nanog that are uniformly expressed in all cells, but both of these transcription factors are turned off in the trophoblast once it has formed.
 The outer cells of the trophectoderm pump sodium ions into the blastocyst, which causes water to enter through osmosis.
 Water accumulation between cell-cell contacts breaks them open via hydraulic fracturing.
 The fluid then collects into a single lumen in a process akin to Ostwald ripening to form the blastocoel, which determines the first axis of symmetry of the mammalian embryo.
 The side of the blastocyst where the inner cell mass forms is called the embryonic pole, and the opposite side is the abembryonic pole.
 The blastocoel, trophectoderm, and inner cell mass are hallmarks of the blastocyst.